-Streaming Tuesday: Football section tournaments begin | Strib Varsity
+Streaming Saturday: Football postseason continues with section semifinals | Strib Varsity

-The Minnesota high school football postseason begins Tuesday with section quarterfinals, and Minnesota Star Tribune subscribers can catch some of the action live on stribvarsity.com.
+The Minnesota high school football postseason has begun, and Minnesota Star Tribune subscribers can catch some of the action live on stribvarsity.com.

-Every game in the Class 5A, Section 5 and Class 4A, Section 5 tournaments will be streamed exclusively on Strib Varsity and available for replay afterward.
-The winners of Tuesday’s quarterfinals will move on to Saturday’s semifinals; championship games are Oct.
+Every game in the Class 5A, Section 5 and Class 4A, Section 5 tournaments is being streamed exclusively on Strib Varsity and available for replay afterward.
+The winners of Tuesday’s quarterfinals are playing in Saturday’s semifinals; championship games are Oct.
 31, determining which teams advance to the state tournament.

+Randy Shaver will cover section semifinal action from across the state on “Strib Varsity Live” on Saturday at 9:30 p.m.
+Watch the show here.

 All of Strib Varsity’s livestreams can be found here.
-Specific links to each game are listed below.

 Class 5A, Section 5